BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 However, the term *prediction machine* should not be confused with a depreciation of organisms or the human brain.
 There is nothing magical or mystical that we will lose if we stick to the naturalization of ourselves as long as we do not mistaken an explanation as final answer.
-Existential questions remain but stay outside the public sphare of science but those questions are necessarily informed by our (scientific) knowledge about ourselves and our environment.
+Existential questions remain but stay outside the public sphere of science but those questions are necessarily informed by our (scientific) knowledge about ourselves and our environment.
 In accordance to the FEP, we drift towards explanations of our being---we drift towards self-creation and our own evidence.
 Therefore, what could be more magical, more fascinating than our contingent existence that emerged through a process of exactly such *self-creation* and *self-evidencing*.